AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/advanced-sql-exercises.md

     `Tables: sat_scores`

-13. Find Yelp reviews which are about food (Search for keywords like food or pizza or sandwich) and find the address of the reviews business.
+13. Find Yelp reviews about food.
+Search for keywords like food, pizza, sandwich or burger.
+Find the business address and the state.

     `Tables: yelp_reviews, yelp_business`